top of page

 II.
 Strategic Segmentation: The Brand Architecture Firewall

-Core Google Services: This ring fenced segment retains the Google name and handles the stable revenue generators: Search, YouTube, Android, and the Google Cloud Platform .
+This ring-fenced segment retains the Google name and handles the stable revenue generators: Search, YouTube, Android, and the Google Cloud Platform.
 It is the reliable cash cow.

-The Other Bets: This is where the long term and high risk Innovation happens.
-Subsidiaries like Waymo (autonomous driving) , Calico (biotech) , and X (R&D lab) are structurally separated.
-This distancing grants these teams greater management autonomy and the entrepreneurial freedom needed for aggressive R&D. By distancing the high stakes 'Moonshots,' Alphabet fulfills its vision of tackling grand challenges without placing its foundation at continuous risk.
+This is where the long-term and high-risk Innovation happens.
+Subsidiaries like Waymo (autonomous driving), Calico (biotech), and X (R&D lab) are structurally separated.
+This distancing grants these teams greater management autonomy and the entrepreneurial freedom needed for aggressive R&D. By distancing the high-stakes 'Moonshots,' Alphabet fulfills its vision of tackling grand challenges without placing its foundation at continuous risk.
 The new name, Alphabet, even alluded to "alpha bet," signaling a focus on investment returns above benchmark.

 III.
 Consistency and Creativity: Design as Brand Governance